 - Note + 2 hours for the cake to firm up

 Are guests coming to your house again this year for the holidays?
 Do you already know what recipe will tempt them the most besides the classic pandoro and panettone?
 We can help you make the difficult choice: pandoro sponge cake!
 The tempting chocolate coating on the outside hides a soft pandoro cake inside, with a delicate and fragrant ricotta and orange cream.
 Have your guests sit down and bring to the table this beautiful pandoro sponge cake, a variant of the classic sponge cake, which is perfect for the holidays.
 If you want to make it even more beautiful, then dust the surface with a snowfall of white powdered sugar just before serving!

 - Ingredients for a cake mold 7 ¾-inch round (17 cm) and 2 ¾-inch (7 cm) high

 - Pandoro cake 7 oz (200 g) - thickly-sliced

 - Powdered sugar to taste - for dusting

 - Cow's milk ricotta cheese 1 lb (450 g)

 How to prepare Zuccotto di pandoro (Christmas sponge cake dessert)

 After this time has passed, take the pandoro sponge cake out, remove the wrap and turn it upside down carefully on a grill placed on a plate 16.
 Squeeze and filter the orange juice: only 2 tbsp (30 g) are needed.
-Brush the surface of the zuccotto 17 then put it back in the fridge without covering it 18.
+Brush the surface of the zuccotto 17 then put it back in the refrigerator without covering it 18.

-In the meantime, prepare the topping: cut the chocolate and melt it in a bain-marie 19, when it has melted, turn off the heat and add the cream, pouring it little by little and stirring continuously 20.
+In the meantime, prepare the topping: cut the chocolate and melt it in a bain-marie 19.
+When it has melted, turn off the heat and add the cream, pouring it little by little and stirring continuously 20.
 Then take your sponge cake and cover it with the chocolate cream, letting it drip on the plate placed under the grill 21.